UniMelbHumanRoboticsLab/osrulm/README.md

 ---------------------------------------------------
-# Item contains in this folder
+# Item in this folder
 1. The MATLAB and Python code for arm joint positon data and deweighting force gneration
 2. The simulation code of Opnensim API C++ file
 3. The result data of interations including muscle activation data and muscle force data